lcappuccio/lunar-lander/README.md

 * A, D keys to apply RCS thrusters and rotate
 * comma and period to decrease/increase thrust in DPS (Descent Propulsion System)

-To change the physic properties edit `org.systemexception.lunarlander.constants.GamePhysics`.
+To change the physic properties edit `org.systemexception.lunarlander.constants.Dimensions`.

 # Credits